Igor Severino

 Igor da Silva Severino (born April 21, 2003) is a Brazilian mixed martial artist.
-He currently competes in the Bantamweight division of Oktagon MMA.
+He currently competes in the Bantamweight division of Oktagon MMA, where he is the current Oktagon Bantamweight Champion.
 He previously competed in the Ultimate Fighting Championship (UFC).

 Mixed martial arts career

 Early career

 During 2018–2022, Severino completed in Brazil regional promotion.
 He amassed a record of 7–0 record before his fight at Dana White's Contender Series.

 Dana White's Contender Series

 Severino completed at DWCS season 7: Week 7 on September 19, 2023, against Jhonata Silva.
 He won the fight via technical knockout in round two and he was awarded a UFC contract.

 Ultimate Fighting Championship

 In his UFC debut, Severino faced André Lima on March 23, 2024, at UFC on ESPN 53.
 He lost the fight via disqualification after attempting to bite a chunk out of his opponent, with Lima left showing off a deep bite mark on his arm following the bout.

 After his fight was disqualified for biting opponent, Severino was subsequently released from his contract with the promotion.
 On June 25, 2024, Severino then received a nine-month suspension and was fined $2,000 by the Nevada State Athletic Commission (NSAC) and was eligible to return on December 23, 2024.